Javascript Tricks, Code Samples and Snippets

 Netscape 4.x Will not handle Content-Disposition.
 However, it will present Save As dialog if the it doesn't recognize Content-Type.
 Therefore setting Content-Type to nonexistent type will help.

 Opera supports the Content-Disposition header since at least version 6.
-Opera also have had security problems related to the header, but as in case with Firefox it works.
+Opera also have had security problems related to the header, but as in the case with Firefox it works.

 Try the header support in your browser, click here: